drfraker/snipe-migrations/README.md

 Faster migrations for Laravel tests.

 The package takes a snapshot of your mysql database and imports the file rather than running all of your migrations.
-If you have a project with many migration files, this process can provide you with a massive speed improvement in initializing your test suite.
+If you have a project with many migration files, this process can provide you with a massive speed improvement when initializing your test suite.
 This can be used as a replacement for the RefreshDatabase trait that is provided out of the box with Laravel.